 - 8. HMRC already has a process for issuing stop notices.
 However, it remains possible that misunderstandings may occur as to the nature of the arrangements.
 It is important that compliant advisers do not fall foul of the proposed criminal offence simply because a piece of advice turns out not to be correct.
 Consequently, we suggest safeguards are included in the legislation. - 9.
-In particular, the proposed offence is scoped in a way that could result in a person being successfully prosecuted for failing to comply with a stop notice despite it being struck down by the tax tribunal.
-We don't believe that a person should be convicted of an offence for not dealing with a notice that should never have been issued in the first place. - 10.
+In particular, the proposed offence is scoped in a way that could result in a person being successfully prosecuted for failing to comply with a stop notice despite the notice being struck down by the tax tribunal.
+We don't believe that a person should be convicted of an offence for not complying with a notice that was later held to be invalid. - 10.
 A suitable safeguard could be that the criminal offence case is referred to the crown prosecution service when the person doesn't comply with the stop notice, but if the person wins their appeal against the notice, then the criminal case is not taken to court. - 11.
-An alternative would be to extend the proposed s227A (3) to specifically state that a person has a reasonable excuse if they successfully appeal against the stop notice.
-Then that person knows that if they lose their appeal against the stop notice the offence is still relevant, so it would still have potential deterrent effect.
+An alternative would be to extend the proposed s277A(3) to specifically state that a person has a reasonable excuse if they successfully appeal against the stop notice.
+Then that person knows that if they lose their appeal against the stop notice the offence is still relevant, so it would still have potential deterrent effect. - 12.
+HMRC could also look to provide the promoter with a more meaningful opportunity to demonstrate that it has a reasonable excuse for failing to comply with the stop notice which again could be provided for in s277A(3).
+Inspiration could be taken from the corporate criminal offence rules which allows an organisation to plead a defence that it has put in place measures, procedures and safeguards to prevent facilitation of tax evasion.
+Perhaps the person could demonstrate that they are taking measures to wind down the promotion activity that is the subject of the notice, for example.